Sacrotuberous Ligament, TOC

 In this instance the ligament acts more in the manner of a tendon than in the way we normally conceive a ligament would act.

-Note that in experiments where traction was used to simulate the action of the latissimus dorsai, resulted in a reduction of tension in the ligament.
 In this case the simulated force of latissimus dorsai helped to nutate the sacrum.
 As a result tension was reduced in the long dorsal ligament.

 The Thoracolumbar Composite spans the PSIS on both sides as well as attaching to the rear of the sacrum, Long Dorsal Sacroiliac and Sacrotuberous ligaments.
 It resists any tendency of the PSIS to move outwards and when the Transverse Abdominus are activated it actually helps to compress the SI Joints.